unparalleled-js/docs-1/workato-api/recipes.md

 ## Create a recipe

 > POST /api/recipes

 ### Description
-Creates a recipe in Workato based on request.
+Creates a recipe in Workato based on parameters in request.

 <details> <summary><b>Details</b></summary>